Sk3pz/calc_lib/README.md

 ### Custom Error system:

-* Exposes the ErrorType enum which allows the user to determine what type of error occurred, and have all the relevant information about it
+* Exposes the Error enum which allows the user to determine what type of error occurred, and have all the relevant information about it
 * Allows for the user to handle errors in their own way if needed, but they can also just be printed out.

 # Examples: